justinmimbs/date/README.md

 ```

-3. List the third Thursday of the month for six months of a year.
+### List the third Thursday of the month for six months of a year

 ```elm
 import Date exposing (Date, Interval(..), Unit(..))